BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_3_Using_BIP32_in_Libwally.md

 > :link: **TESTNET vs MAINNET:** For mainnet, that'd be `[m/84'/0'/0'/0/0]`

+### Understanding the Hierarchary in Bitcoin Core

+We'll be using the above hierarchy for all HD keys in Libwally, but note that this standard isn't used by Bitcoin Core's `bitcoin-cli`, which instead uses `[m/0'/0'/0']` for the 0th external address and `[m/0'/1'/0']` for the 0th change address.

 ## Generating an Address

 To generate an address, you thus have to dig down through the whole hierarchy.